coffeenmusic/Altium-Scripts/README.md

 - Used the SelectBadConnections script by Petar Perisin as a reference to walk tracks
 - Get scripts' project path from Jeff Collins and William Kitchen's stripped down version

-# TODO:
+# TODO
-- Give user the option to pick temperature rise setting
+- Import currents from a user csv
+- Add polygon objects when walking connected tracks
+- Use polygon area to find pinch points in polygons